How do you build corporate innovation capabilities? Discover how to start innovation transformation in your organization.

 Acquire future-proof innovation capabilities.

-If there’s one single thing we’ll owe design thinking for the rest of our lives, it’s the call for empathy.
+If there’s one single thing we’ll owe Design Thinking for the rest of our lives, it’s the call for empathy.
 Put the end user at the very center of your innovation process, and you’ll design new solutions that customers will love.

 Adaptability & agility

 An innovative culture and the right set of creativity techniques are essential.
-Enhance your team’s customer-focused mindset and skills in developing new products, services, and business concepts, as well as finding new markets for your innovative technology.
+Enhance your team’s customer-centric mindset and skills in developing new products, services, and business concepts, as well as finding new markets for your innovative technology.

 Encourage a culture of experimentation, where you learn as much as possible, as fast as possible.
 Invest 50k per cycle, instead of 500k.
 Iterate.
 Adopt Lean Startup’s build-measure-learn methodologies.

 Although innovation needs freedom to operate, a structured yet lightweight innovation process will enable innovation projects to move forward swiftly.
 A separate governance structure can help to safeguard innovation programs.

 How do you create in-house innovation capacity?

 Our experience in designing and running multiple innovation projects for corporates like ING, Philips, Roche has shaped our approach.
 We start with an innovation capability scan or assessment to define your innovation readiness and maturity.